kulisingh/devops-test/README.md

 * I combined this code and added it to my devops-test repo
 * I added a rule.json file to ensure the deploy script creates a load balancer and target group, using the rule in the file
 * I created a Dockerfile to build the devops example as a container
+* I added a .gitignore file to ignore the node_modules directory
 * I created 2 separate jenkins projects:
   * Build project, to build the ECS infrastructure, running the following command to deploy the cloudformation stack:
      * aws cloudformation deploy --template-file infrastructure/ecs.yml --region eu-west-1  --stack-name ECS-Example --capabilities CAPABILITY_NAMED_IAM